-All protocols must be re-approved by the anniversary date, i.e., the renewal application must be reviewed for compliance with current IRB standards, and any requested revisions must be approved before that date.
+All protocols requiring renewal must be re-approved by the anniversary date, i.e., the renewal application must be reviewed for compliance with current IRB standards, and any requested revisions must be approved before that date.
 Renewal applications must include copies of consents, assents, and other forms if appropriate, cover letters and ads.
-If renewal approval has not occurred, the protocol will be suspended, and no subjects may be enrolled until re-approval has been granted.
+If renewal approval has not occurred, the protocol will be suspended, and no participants may be enrolled until reapproval has been granted.